basf/mamba-tabular/docs/_build/html/_sources/homepage.md

 # Mambular: Tabular Deep Learning with Mamba Architectures

 Mambular is a Python package that brings the power of Mamba architectures to tabular data, offering a suite of deep learning models for regression, classification, and distributional regression tasks.
 Designed with ease of use in mind, Mambular models adhere to scikit-learn's `BaseEstimator` interface, making them highly compatible with the familiar scikit-learn ecosystem.
-This means you can fit, predict, and transform using Mambular models just as you would with any traditional scikit-learn model, but with the added performance and flexibility of deep learning.
+This means you can fit, predict, and evaluate using Mambular models just as you would with any traditional scikit-learn model, but with the added performance and flexibility of deep learning.

 ## Features